Allan Mustard: Support for open content projects

-During his ambassadorship, Mustard was a proponent of OpenStreetMap, as well as an active volunteer mapper.
+During his ambassadorship in Turkmenistan, Mustard was a proponent of OpenStreetMap, as well as an active volunteer mapper.
+He has described his mapping efforts as a response to the dearth of available geographic and political information in the country, following the example of the Royal Geographical Society in Central Asia in the 19th century.
 At the North American Cartographic Information Society's annual banquet in 2019, he gave a keynote address on his mapping in Turkmenistan.
-He also gave keynote presentations at the OSM annual conference, State of the Map in 2016 and 2020.
-In December 2019, he was elected chair of the board of the OpenStreetMap Foundation.
+He keynoted OpenStreetMap's annual global conference, State of the Map, in 2016 and 2020 and the conference's European edition in 2023.
+He was elected to the board of the OpenStreetMap Foundation in December 2019 and served as chair until 2021.

 He describes himself as a Wikipedian.

 Awards and honors

 Mustard has received the United States Department of Agriculture's Distinguished Honor Award (the agency's highest); and its Superior Honor Award (twice); as well as the Grand Decoration of Merit in Gold of the Republic of Austria (the country's highest for a foreigner).

 Personal life

 Mustard is married to Ann Anderson Mustard, a former CBS Radio News correspondent, whom he courted at the University of Illinois.
 They have one daughter.

 He sits on the advisory board of the Caspian Policy Center.

-Mustard speaks Russian, German and "basic Spanish".
+Mustard speaks Russian, German, and "basic Spanish".